 Trinity Health System School of Nursing

-Located in Steubenville, Ohio, Trinity Health System School of Nursing was founded in 1912 and is owned and operated by Sylvania Franciscan Health, a Catholic organization associated with the Sisters of St. Francis, Sylvania, Ohio.
+Located in Steubenville, Ohio, Trinity Health System School of Nursing was founded in 1912.
+It is owned and operated by Sylvania Franciscan Health, a Catholic organization associated with the Sisters of St. Francis, Sylvania, Ohio.
 Trinity offers a 24-month diploma nursing program.

 University of Pittsburgh School of Nursing

-The University of Pittsburgh in Oakland offers a traditional BSN program, which admits persons with a high school diploma, as well as an RN option track to the BSN for registered nurses who have received prior education in a community college or hospital program, as well as an accelerated second-degree track for students who already have a baccalaureate degree in another field.
+The University of Pittsburgh in Oakland offers a traditional BSN program, which admits persons with a high school diploma, as well as an RN option track to the BSN for registered nurses who have received prior education in a community college or hospital program.
+It also offers an accelerated second-degree track for students who already have a baccalaureate degree in another field.
 Its MSN and Doctor of Nursing Practice (DNP) programs are designed to prepare expert nurse practitioners, nurse clinicians, and nurse anesthetists, as well as to prepare knowledgeable practitioners in nursing education, nursing administration, informatics, or research management.
 Its master’s program has four majors with thirteen areas of concentration.

 Washington Hospital School of Nursing